What a Flame Sensor Is and Why It Matters

 Scheduling your routine furnace maintenance helps keep your heating system running up to thirty percent more efficient and helps extend the life of your furnace.
 But things could still malfunction, and when they do, you could feel like it’s always something else.

 This time it’s your motor, next time it’s your control valve.
 Now your find out the flame sensor has to be replaced.

-What is a flame sensor, anyway?
+Also, what is a flame sensor?